 11th March 2021 – 14:00 (CET, Paris Time)

-The OECD, in partnership with the Dutch Open Data Infrastructure for Social Science and Economic Innovations (ODISSEI), invites you to a webinar to learn about several outstanding examples of innovative uses of social data during the Covid-19 pandemic and discuss which potentially unanticipated barriers for data access and use became apparent during the crisis and which obstacles were removed.
+On March 11th, the OECD, in partnership with the Dutch Open Data Infrastructure for Social Science and Economic Innovations (ODISSEI), organised a webinar presenting several outstanding examples of innovative uses of social data during the Covid-19 pandemic and discussing which barriers for data access and use became apparent during the crisis and which obstacles were removed.